-Candidates for admission to the Coordinated Courses must meet the requirements of each institution.
+Candidates for admission to the Coordinated Courses must meet the require ments of each institution.
 Application blanks will be sent upon request.

 COLLABORATIVE PROBLEM.
 It is the aim of the Academy's Schools to approach the fine arts in the broadest sense.
 Toward that end and because of the ideal coordination with the University of Pennsylvania, through its School of Fine Arts, one of the most valuable features is the participation through and with the Association of the Alumni of the American Academy in Rome in their Collaborative Problem.
 This project engages students in architecture, landscape architecture, mural decoration and sculpture.
 Teams of four are formed, the latter two members from the Academy, in the study of these, the four great art departments, toward a perfect whole.
+The particular privilege of personal criticism from Mr. Paul P. Cret, internationally known Philadelphia architect, adds tremendously to the value of participating in this competition.
 The Academy deems the opportunities thus afforded so valuable that it offers tuition scholarship prizes to those students whose teams place in the prize winning groups in the Rome Academy's judgment.
 For particulars see Collaborative Prizes under "Prizes and Scholarships."